dhellmann/pymotw/PyMOTW/inspect/index.rst

 be interrogated to discover the argument values passed into the functions.

-``currentframe()`` returns the frame at the top of the stack (for the current function). ``getargvalues()`` returns a tuple with argument names, the names of the variable arguments, and a dictionary with local values from the frame.
+:func:`currentframe()` returns the frame at the top of the stack (for the current function). :func:`getargvalues()` returns a tuple with argument names, the names of the variable arguments, and a dictionary with local values from the frame.
 By combining them, we can see the arguments to functions and local variables at different points in the call stack.